gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

     m = GoodData::Metric.create("SELECT SUM([/gdc/md/ptbedvc1841r4obgptywd2mzhbwjsfyr/obj/223])")
 {% endhighlight %}

-You can do it like this but obviously this is the ugly verbose way.
+Yes, you can create metrics like the above, ugly and verbose.
+You may also reference the name of the fact when creating the metric:

 {% highlight ruby %}
     m = GoodData::Metric.xcreate('SELECT SUM(#"Lines changed")')
 {% endhighlight %}

-Here you are using the name of the fact.
-Let's notice several things.
-First, we are not using create any more.
-Method xcreate stands for **eXtended notation** and tries to turn it into valid MAQL.
-When you are specifying the fact you are doing it by using #"NAME".
+Let's check out some things.
+First, we are not using the create method any more.
+Method xcreate stands for **eXtended notation**, which attempts to render the create expression into valid MAQL.
+Note also that when specifying the name of the fact, you use #"NAME" notation.

-No matter which way you've used you have a metric definition.
-Remember, that metric is only locally on your computer we haven't saved it yet.
-So, let's do it!
+Either way, you've created a metric.
+Remember, this metric is only stored locally on your computer, since it has not been saved yet.
+So, let's save it!

 {% highlight ruby %}
     m.save
-    > RuntimeError: Meric needs to have title
+    > RuntimeError: Metric needs to have title
 {% endhighlight %}

-Uh ok!
-My bad.
-You have two options of adding title
+Ah!
+Ok.
+We have two options for adding a title:

 {% highlight ruby %}
     m.title = "My shiny metric"
 {% endhighlight %}

-or
+or:

 {% highlight ruby %}
     m = GoodData::Metric.xcreate(:title => "My shiny metric", :expression => 'SELECT SUM(#"Lines changed")')
 {% endhighlight %}

-Go ahead and try saving it, again.
+Go ahead and try saving it again:

 {% highlight ruby %}
     m.save
     > #<GoodData::Metric:0x007f95b609b548 ....
 {% endhighlight %}

 Great, looks good!
-Let's see if it has been succesfull
+The returned value indicates that the save has been successful.
+You can acquire some values from the saved object from the Platform:

 {% highlight ruby %}
     m.saved?